-Coordinators: Beverly Hilbish & Becki Heffron Awards Ceremony: Thursday, Aug.
-8 - 7:00 p.m., Show Barn Arena
+Coordinators: Beverly Hilbish & Becki Heffron

+Awards Ceremony: Thursday, July 31 - 7:00 p.m., Show Barn Arena

 - 1. To shoot in this match, participants must have completed all safety training, be enrolled in the discipline and have attended at least 50% of the practices for that discipline. - 2.
 Discipline ribbon shoots will be shot on one day.
-You must attend the ribbon shoot to qualify. - Archery participants may select one class for ribbon shoot. - 4.
+You must attend the ribbon shoot to qualify. - 3.
+Archery participants may select one class for ribbon shoot.4.
 The ribbon shoot is a "fun match," and rules will follow state standards where applicable. - 5.
-Champion trophies for age categories will be awarded only if 3 or more participants compete in the division at the ribbon shoot. - 6.
-All live fire participants must be enrolled in the shooting sports project and respective discipline the announced deadline to participate in practices and ribbon shoot.
-Poster and educational displays may be entered by any 4-Her enrolled in the shooting sports by May 1, 2024. - 7.
+Champion trophies for age categories will be awarded only if 3 or more - participants compete in the division at the ribbon shoot.

+6. All live fire participants must be enrolled in the shooting sports project and respective discipline the announced deadline to participate in practices and ribbon shoot.
+Poster and educational displays may be entered by any 4-Her enrolled in the shooting sports by May 1, 2025. - 7.
 All participants must meet the age requirement for the discipline:

-A - EDUCATIONAL DISPLAY OR PROMOTIONAL POSTER
+CLASS A - EDUCATIONAL DISPLAY OR PROMOTIONAL POSTER

-- 01 Junior (8-13) - 02 Senior (14-18) - One entry allowed - Educational displays or promotional posters - Education displays must be the standard tri-fold board only, must not exceed standard trifold: 3 feet wide by 4 feet tall - Promotional posters must be flat and no longer than 22x28 inches - No "live" ammunition containing propellant of exploitive powders may be used in any display - Name, age and year in project should be in a prominent location on the exhibit - Do not relate exhibit in any way to reloaded ammunition - Will be judged on Tuesday, August 6 with Other Projects at 8:30 a.m.
+- 01 Junior (8-13) 02 Senior (14-18 Senior (14-18) - One entry allowed - Educational displays or promotional posters - Education displays must be the standard tri-fold board only, must not exceed standard trifold: 3 feet wide by 4 feet tall - Promotional posters must be flat and no longer than 22x28 inches - No "live" ammunition containing propellant of exploitive powders may be used in any display - Name, age and year in project should be in a prominent location on the exhibit - Do not relate exhibit in any way to reloaded ammunition - Will be judged on Saturday, July 26 with Other Projects at 1:00 p.m.

-B - BB GUN
+CLASS B - BB GUN

-- 10 Level I (age 8)
+- 10 Level I (8-year-olds)

-- 11 Level II (ages 9-11)
+- 11 Level II (9-10 years)

-- Level III (ages 12-14)
+- 12 Level III (11-12 years)

+- 13 Level IV (13-18 years)

-C - AIR RIFLE
+CLASS C - AIR RIFLE